benpate/hannibal/sigs/README.md

 ## Signing Outbound Requests

-The `httpsig` library makes it easy to sign an outbound http.Request.
+The `sigs` library makes it easy to sign an outbound http.Request.
 It includes sensible defaults (shown below) so that most uses should "just work" with minimal configuration.

 ```go
 // Generate a private key to sign.
 Real code would likely